Your cart is currently empty!

 Museum of Jurassic Technology, Culver City

 The museum’s unique exhibits feature artistic, scientific and historical artifacts.
 For example, Lives of Perfect Creatures: Dogs of the Soviet Space Program is an exhibit that tells the stories of live creatures that traveled to space.
-Meanwhile Garden of Eden on Wheels features Los Angeles Area Mobile Home Parks.
-Note that the use of cell phones and photography are not allowed in the Museum of Jurassic Technology.
+Meanwhile, Garden of Eden on Wheels features Los Angeles Area Mobile Home Parks.
+Note: Cell phones and photography are not allowed in the Museum of Jurassic Technology, which is open by advance registration only.